42ish/blog/_posts/2016-01-26-ai-and-kids.md

 layout:     post
 title:      What I Wish My Parents Had Taught Me About AI
 date:       2016-01-26
-summary:    Warning: not for the faint-hearted parent
+summary:    Not for the faint-hearted parent
 categories:
 ---